 As an experienced business lawyer, Jay David's main focus is to provide his clients with efficient and quality legal representation with an end goal of helping his clients achieve their objectives in a timely manner.
-Jay represents clients in trusts and estates and real estate matters.
+Jay represents clients in business, trusts and estates, probate and real estate matters.

 - Probate and Trust Administration: Jay represents personal representatives during the administration of a decedent's probate estate and trustees during the administration of a decedent's trust.

 - Business Entity Selection, Organization and Planning: Jay helps clients determine and document the right structure or model for their business, whether as a sole proprietorship, partnership, limited liability company or corporation.

 - General Business: Jay provides general counsel to businesses.
 He negotiates and drafts contracts, agreements and applications for a variety of corporate needs.
 This includes buy and sell agreements, beer, wine and liquor licenses, and merger and acquisition transactions.

 - Non-Profit Entities: Jay helps in the formation, governance and management of non-profit organizations.